How to use DAREBEE recipes

 - You are having other dishes like salads, bread and/or dessert with your meal.

-A medium portion size is your regular plate for every day.
+A REGULAR portion size is your regular plate for every day.
 Choose it, if:

 - You are exercising regularly and you are just trying to streamline or maintain your body fat percentage;